anna202504/untergangscompiler/README.md

 ./pl1c Input_folder/complex_in.pl1
 ```

-The optimized PL/1-like formula is printed to `stdout`.
-To save it to a file:
+The optimized PL/1-like output is printed to `stdout`.
+If the input contains multiple blocks, all optimized formulas are printed in the same output file.
+To save the result:

 ```sh
 ./pl1c Input_folder/complex_in.pl1 > out.pl1